AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 MyTuple<int, float> t2;  // inherits from Tuple<int, float>
 ```
-Note that you **can’t** access the individual elements of a parameter pack directly by name,
+Note that you **can't** access the individual elements of a parameter pack directly by name,
 because names for individual elements are **not** defined in a variadic template.
 If you need the types, the only thing you can do is to pass them (recursively) to another class or function.